Himmerod memorandum: Aftermath

 Adenauer accepted the propositions and, in turn, advised the representatives of the three Western powers that German armed forces would not be possible as long as German soldiers remained in custody.
 To accommodate the West German government, the Allies commuted a number of war crimes sentences.

 A public declaration from Supreme Allied Commander Dwight Eisenhower followed in January 1951 that attested to the Wehrmacht's "honour".
 Prior to signing the declaration and discussing it with the press, Eisenhower met with former Wehrmacht Generals Adolf Heusinger and Hans Speidel, both of whom participated in the Himmerod conference, and was impressed by them.
 The declaration read in part:

-I have come to know that there was a real difference between the German soldier and Hitler and his criminal group....
+I have come to know that there was a real difference between the German soldier and Hitler and his criminal group. ...
 For my part, I do not believe that the German soldier as such has lost his honor.

 In the same year (1951), some former career officers of the Wehrmacht were granted war pensions under Article 131 of the Common Law.
 Eisenhower's public statement gave the former Wehrmacht generals the ability to expand on the revisionist work that they had already done for the United States Army Historical Division, thus getting their message beyond the small circle of Allied intelligence officers.

 Adenauer made a similar statement in a Bundestag debate on Article 131 of the Basic Law, West Germany's provisional constitution.
 He stated that the German soldier fought honourably as long as he "had not been guilty of any offense".
-The declarations laid the foundation of the myth of the clean Wehrmacht, which reshaped the West's perception of the Nazi war effort and led to Wehrmacht's eventual rehabilitation in the eyes of the public and the Allied authorities.
+The declarations laid the foundation of the myth of the clean Wehrmacht, which reshaped the West's perception of the Nazi war effort and led to the Wehrmacht's eventual rehabilitation in the eyes of the public and the Allied authorities.